 I could easily blame my death on a horrifyingly toxic and abusive three-year relationship.
 However, I’ve come to prefer to take the blame entirely on myself.
 In my blind obsession to make the relationship work at any cost, I stayed to fight instead of just letting go.

 In spite of being told I would likely be reliant on machines for the remainder of my life for survival, I recovered far faster than anyone could have expected.
 By the middle of August, I was able to run an entire mile.
 In September, I could leg press half a ton.
 Before the year was over I ran a half marathon.
-I’ve begun the long process of purging about 90% of my material possessions after recognizing the role they played in my demise.
+With great effort, I purged approximately ninety percent of my possessions after recognizing the role they had played in my demise.
 In February 2014, I graduated from the American Military University with a Bachelor of Arts in General Studies.

 In Japanese, there is a saying, 「初心に戻る」(shoshin ni modoru), which means to go back and remember the feeling of being a beginner.
 It is there, in that mindset, that I can forge a new identity, free from the successes and failures of the life I once lived.